-Harford County Public Schools (HCPS) is a fiscally dependent school system with an actual enrollment of 39,582 students in FY 2007 and a projected enrollment of 39,487 in FY 2008.
-HCPS is the 127th largest school system of the 17,512 regular school districts in the country when ranked by enrollment.
+Harford County Public Schools (HCPS) is a fiscally dependent school system with an actual enrollment of 39,175 students in FY 2008 and a projected enrollment of 39,135 in FY 20092.
+HCPS is the 129th largest school system3 of the 17,512 regular school districts in the country4 when ranked by enrollment.
 There are 24 school districts in the State of Maryland.
 This places HCPS in the top one percent of school districts by size.
-The student body will be served by a projected 5,298.4 FTE faculty and staff positions for FY 2008.
+The student body will be served by a projected 5,280.3 FTE faculty and staff positions for FY 2009.

-Currently Harford County has 54 public schools along with 41 non public schools located within the County.
+Currently Harford County has 54 public schools along with 41 non public schools5 located within the County.
 Citizens in the County have a choice of public or private schools.
-Approximately 40,000 students attend public schools.
+Approximately 39,000 students attend public schools.
 The number of students attending private schools is unknown.
-The estimated population (as of June 30, 2006) for the County is 241,950 as determined by the County Department of Planning and Zoning.
+The estimated population (as of June 30, 2007) for the County is 244,130 as determined by the County Department of Planning and Zoning.
 According to the Bureau of Census, the school age population in 2000 was 45,189 of which 39,540 or 87.5% attended public schools.
-School enrollment was 35,963 in 1994 and reached at peak in 2002 of 40,264 and has declined slightly to 39,487.
+School enrollment was 35,963 in 1994 and reached at peak in 2002 of 40,264 and has declined slightly to 39,175.
 Through the recent military Base Realignment and Closure (BRAC) process, the County workforce and population is estimated to increase in excess of 10%, which will result in increased population for the public school system.
 In the next several years, the Capital Budget proposes two new replacement high school schools and two new additional elementary school buildings.

-The North Harford High School renovation is complete with an expansion to handle 1,600 students.
-Construction is also complete on the new Patterson Mill Middle/High School.
-Both North Harford and Patterson Mill were ready for the school opening at the end of August 2007.
 Planning and construction funding was approved for the replacement of Bel Air High School and Edgewood High School with construction beginning on Bel Air High School in the spring of 2007.
-Considerable construction and renovation funding has been approved for enhancement and upgrading of the school system buildings.
+Considerable construction and renovation funding has been approved for the enhancement and upgrading of the school system buildings.
 Harford County Public Schools added an Alternative Education Program as the 51st school at the Center for Educational Opportunity in September 2004.
-Restoration Alternative Academy Charter School opened in September 2006 as the 52nd
+Restoration Alternative Academy Charter School opened in September 2006 as the 52nd school in the public school system.
+The combined Patterson Mill Middle/High School has become the 53rd and 54th schools in the district.

-&lt;sup>1 From "Our Harford Heritage" by C. Milton Wright, copyright 1967.
+1 From "Our Harford Heritage" by C. Milton Wright, copyright 1967.

-&lt;sup>2 "Enrollment Projections - HCPS Office of Research and Evaluation, Report on Enrollment at September 30, 2006.
+2 "Enrollment Projections - HCPS Office of Research and Evaluation, Report on Enrollment at September 30, 2007.

-&lt;sup>3"Characteristics of the 100 Largest Public Elementary and Secondary Schools Districts in the United States: 2004-2005, Common Core of Data Survey, U.S. Department of Education, National Center for Education Statistics, September 2006.
+3"Characteristics of the 100 Largest Public Elementary and Secondary Schools Districts in the United States: 2004-2005, Common Core of Data Survey, U.S. Department of Education, National Center for Education Statistics, September 2006.

-&lt;sup>4 Characteristics of the 100 Largest Public Elementary and Secondary Schools Districts in the United States: 2004-2005", Common Core of Data Survey, U.S. Department of Education, National Center for Education Statistics, , September 2006.
+4 Characteristics of the 100 Largest Public Elementary and Secondary Schools Districts in the United States: 2005-2006", Common Core of Data Survey, U.S. Department of Education, National Center for Education Statistics, June 2008.

-&lt;sup>5 Data from Maryland State Department of Education Fact Book for the Fiscal Year 2005-2006.
+5 Data from Maryland State Department of Education Fact Book for the Fiscal Year 2005-2006.